ManishLade/coding-practice/how-to-success-in-coding-interview.md

 ## Greedy

 ## Dynamic Programming
-* Pattern
+* Pattern & Technique
-* Typical interview questions
+* Typical Interview Questions

 ## Backtrack

+## Sliding Window
+two pointers

 ## Bitwise

+## Advanced Techniques
+## KMP

 ## Special Topics
-1. Sum
-* Technique
+* Sum
   When the problem is related to 'SUM', the sum 'prefix' will be a basic strategy to resolve the problem.
-2. Random Value
+* Random Value
-3. How to find a target group and the position in the group?
+* How to find a target group and the position in the group?
-* Use / to find which group the taget will drop into.
+1. Use / to find which group the taget will drop into.
-* Use % to find the position in the group.
+2. Use % to find the position in the group.

 ## Testing Cases
-1. Test whether the inputs parameters are pointed to the same instance?
+* Test whether the inputs parameters are pointed to the same instance?
-2. The edge cases for Maths problem
+* The edge cases for Maths problem
-* Overflow: -2147483648 ~ 2147483648, Math.Abs(-2147483648), etc...
+1. Overflow: -2147483648 ~ 2147483648, Math.Abs(-2147483648), etc...

+## Build Model to Apply the Data Strucutres and Algorithms
+* Pattern & Technique